It Pays To Care

 Receive Care from Your Loved One in Georgia

-If you need assistance with daily living activities such as homemaking, personal care, meal preparation, companionship, laundry, and more, you may be eligible for Medicaid waiver programs in Georgia that allow you to receive care from a loved one or friend while they get paid for taking care of you.
+If you need help with daily activities like personal care, meal prep, and companionship, you may be eligible for Medicaid waiver programs in Georgia that allow a loved one to get paid for taking care of you.
+These programs offer a vital alternative to traditional care facilities, enabling you to stay home while receiving care from someone you trust.
+CaringPays is here to help you understand your options.

 CTA Image